Steer Clear of Sports Supplements

 the risks.
 Even worse, some do know the risks and choose to ignore them.
-Sports supplements don't require FDA approval before they are put on the market.
+Sports supplements don't need FDA approval before they are put on the market.
 Always talk with your healthcare provider before taking any dietary supplements.
 Parents, coaches, and teachers must learn the dangers so they can teach children not to use these unsafe substances.